Home vision tests measure the ability to see fine detail.

 Home vision tests can help detect eye and vision problems early.
 Home vision tests should be performed under the direction of your health care provider to detect changes that may occur between eye exams.
 They do not take the place of a professional eye exam.

-People who are at risk of macular degeneration may be told by their ophthalmologist to perform the Amsler grid test more often.
-It is best to do this test once a week.
+People who are at risk of developing macular degeneration may be told by their ophthalmologist to perform the Amsler grid test more often.
+It is best to do this test not more often than once a week.
 Macular degeneration changes are gradual, and you can miss them if you test daily.

 What Abnormal Results Mean